christopherwxyz/NetSuiteSDF/README.md

 # NetSuiteSDF Extension

+## Notice

+Beginning with 2019.2, you will need to reinstall the plugin from https://github.com/christopherwxyz/NetSuiteSDF/ due to a change in publisher tokens.

 ## Introduction

 This is a Visual Studio Code wrapper around the NetSuite SDF command-line interface.
 It also provides a series of defaults for the SDF CLI to make utilizing the CLI more user-friendly.